History and Funding of the Industrial Commission of Arizona

 Click for Phone List of ICA Divisions

-The Industrial Commission of Arizona (ICA) is a regulatory agency that was created in 1925 as a result of legislation implementing the constitutional provisions establishing a workers' compensation system.
+The Industrial Commission of Arizona (ICA) was created in 1925 as a result of legislation implementing the constitutional provisions establishing a workers' compensation system.